secretflow/mplang/design/spu_channel_reuse.md

     from mplang.v1.core.mask import Mask

-class MPLangChannel(libspu.link.IChannel):
+class BaseChannel(libspu.link.IChannel):
     """Bridge MPLang CommunicatorBase to SPU IChannel interface.

     This adapter allows SPU to use MPLang's existing communication layer (ThreadCommunicator or HttpCommunicator) instead of creating separate BRPC connections.

-    Note: Each MPLangChannel represents a channel to ONE peer rank.
+    Note: Each BaseChannel represents a channel to ONE peer rank.
     SPU link.Context requires N-1 channels (one for each peer in the SPU mask).
     """